Marketing91

 • SWOT of Brands

-• Brand Competitors
+• Brand Ownership

-SWOT analysis of Gillette
+SWOT Analysis of Gillette

-April 9, 2019 By Hitesh Bhasin Tagged With: SWOT articles
+April 9, 2019 | By Hitesh Bhasin | Filed Under: SWOT of Brands

 Gillette, a brand of shaving equipment for both men and women is owned by Procter & Gamble Ltd. The brand deals with personal care products related to shaving such as shaving kits and shaving creams.
 Gillette has always been focused on product innovation and has regularly come up with unique products that cater to very specific customer needs.